mjmcnelis/iS3D2/README.md

     4) PTB equilibrium distribution
     5) PTMA anisotropic distribution

-The shear stress, bulk pressure, baryon chemical potential and baryon diffusion can be turned on or off during runtime.
+The shear stress, bulk pressure and baryon chemical potential / diffusion can be turned on or off during runtime.

-One can also integrate the continuous Cooper-Frye formula to obtain the momentum spectra or spacetime distributions.
+One can also integrate the Cooper-Frye formula to obtain the continuous momentum spectra or spacetime distributions.

 ## References